 The SH 121/360 ramps project constructed new on-ramps from the southbound SH 121 frontage road (William D. Tate Avenue) to SH 121 and SH 360.
 Construction started in early 2015 and completed in November 2015, a year ahead of schedule.

 FM 2499 work included building two new mainlanes in each direction on FM 2499 from SH 121 to Denton Creek.
 These new lanes were built below grade level and allow commuters to bypass the intersections of Stars and Stripes Way and Grapevine Mills Boulevard.
-The project reached substantial completion in summer 2016, six months ahead of schedule.
+The project was completed in 2016, six months ahead of schedule.

 The SH 121/360 interchange improvements include new direct connectors for SH 114, SH 121 and SH 360.
-Construction is scheduled to begin in August 2016 and is expected to reach substantial completion in 2018.
+Construction on the direct connectors began in August 2016 and is expected to reach substantial completion in late 2018.
+The SH 121 interchanges at I-635 and FM 2499 are estimated to begin construction in summer 2018.